Mathematical joke

 A mathematical joke is a form of humor that relies on aspects of mathematics or a stereotype of mathematicians.
-The humor may come from a pun, or from a double meaning of a mathematical term, or from a layperson's misunderstanding of a mathematical concept.
+The humor may come from a pun, or from a double meaning of a mathematical term, or from a misunderstanding of a mathematical concept.
 Mathematician and author John Allen Paulos, in his book Mathematics and Humor, described several ways that mathematics, generally considered a dry, formal activity, overlaps with humor, a loose, irreverent activity: both are forms of "intellectual play"; both have "logic, pattern, rules, structure"; and both are "economical and explicit".

 Some performers combine mathematics and jokes to entertain and/or teach math.